 This is the human condition, the condition of you too.
 The illusion is real and in a world where we are taught to control more and more often, we rarely get chance to give up the resistance.
 On those occasions where we are calm, we believe it is because we have done something right; loved enough, been loved enough, worked hard enough for today, made enough money.
 But non of that is true.

 Feeling calmer, more loving, more at peace is ALWAYS because we have allowed it to emerge.
-We have given up the fight in our mind and accepted this moment from what it is.
+We have given up the fight in our mind and accepted this moment for what it is.

 Miracles emerge from this place, from this space in our mind that is accepted and allowed.
 Fresh new thinking, a better feeling, can all be along at any moment when we let go of control.
 Even more wonderful, energy starts to resume, bodies and Minds can heal and restore and our whole world can change without hardly anything changing at all <3